 The Island of Elba measures 224 square kilometres and is the third largest island of the Tuscan Archipelago.
 Numerous daily ferry and hydrofoil crossings - the former takes an hour, the latter about 40 minutes - connect it with the mainland 10 km away.

-The island is divided into eight communes; of its approximately 35.000 inhabitants, twelve thousand live in Portoferraio, the major town on the island.
+The island is divided into seven communes; of its approximately 35.000 inhabitants, twelve thousand live in Portoferraio, the major town on the island.

 Although its total coastline is only 147 kilometres, it has a mild climate and a wide variety of scenery: romantic fishing towns, small villages high up on the hills, ancient castles, green valleys, fascinating gulfs, all magically intermingled with beautiful sand and pebble beaches.